Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 | SSDP amplification     | discard        | protocol, port 1900, source any |
 | SNMP amplification     | discard        | protocol, port, destination     |

-Note: SSDP - _Simple Service Discovery Protocol_ (see [draft-cai-ssdp-v1-03](http://quimby.gnus.org/internet-drafts/draft-cai-ssdp-v1-03.txt) does not belong on a WAN an anyway?
-It's used for UPnP discovery.
+Note: SSDP - _Simple Service Discovery Protocol_ (see [draft-cai-ssdp-v1-03](http://quimby.gnus.org/internet-drafts/draft-cai-ssdp-v1-03.txt) does not belong on a WAN anyway?
+It is used for UPnP discovery.
 The same goes for TCP / UDP port 1 - 19.

 SNMP does to my best understanding not pass the boundaries of a company